Most Advanced Packers and Movers Cost Calculator

 Through this Ahmedabad City Guide, I am endeavoring to provide the best information about Ahmedabad.
 You will find the best information on Ahmedabad places to visit, top residential areas to live in the city, public services, weather & temperate, packers & movers, how to reach, and a lot more.

 An Overview of Ahmedabad – the Manchester of the East

-As per the 2011 population census, Ahmedabad population is 5,633,927 that makes this city the 5th most populous city in India.
-Ahmedabad urban agglomeration population is estimated at 6,357,693 that makes it the 7th most populous city in the country.
+As per the 2011 population census, Ahmedabad’s population is 5,633,927 which makes this city the 5th most populous city in India.
+Ahmedabad urban agglomeration population is estimated at 6,357,693 making it the 7th most populous city in the country.

 Quick facts about Ahmedabad, the Boston of India

 - Ahmedabad was once called Karnavati during the 11th century.

 - It is the 5th largest city in India with a population of 5,633,927.

 - In terms of urban agglomeration with an estimated population of 6,357,693, Ahmedabad is the 7th most populous city in India.